 Who Holds the Data

-When you use online software you data are with the software vendors.
+When you use online software your data are with the software vendors.
 Although we haven’t heard any hacking incidents at tax software vendors, many other places have been hacked.
-It’s also possible to fall for phishing.
-When you use software installed on your computer, you have your data file.
-You can store it on offline media.
+It’s also possible to fall for phishing when you use an online service.

 Conclusion

-If you already use online software, it’s possible to switch to software download/CD by the same vendor and carry over all your data.
+If you already use online software, it’s possible to switch to software download by the same vendor and carry over all your data.
 TurboTax gave these instructions: How do I switch from TurboTax Online to the TurboTax software?
 Contact H&R Block support if you’d like to do the same with H&R Block.

 Say No To Management Fees